Planks can be a good choice in certain situations but for many people, there are more effective alternatives. Find out what these are.

 1. Bicycle crunches

-This first plank alternative requires slightly more coordination but its effectiveness is worth the extra effort.
-To do two repetitions of bicycle crunches take the following steps:
+Besides that, this exercise does require slightly more coordination but its results could be worth the extra effort.
+Take the following steps to do two repetitions of bicycle crunches:

 - Lie down on your back with a 90-degree angle in both your hips and knees.
 Hold your hands against the side of your head with your elbows pointing sideways.